 Nitrous oxide (laughing gas) was used by less than 1% of those aged 16–64 in 2007, and small numbers used GHB (gamma-hydroxybutyric acid) or fantasy.
 Sniffing solvents remained a problem among those under 18 and several deaths have resulted.

-Among Pacific people drinking kava, a sedative, was an accepted cultural tradition.
+Among Pasifika drinking kava, a sedative, was an accepted cultural tradition.

-In general, users of hard drugs tend to be aged in their 20s and early 30s, and more men than women.
+In general, users of hard drugs tend to be aged in their 20s and early 30s, and men rather than women.
 There is a remarkably even spread of users by quintile of wealth.
-Māori and Europeans tend to be more frequent users than Pacific or Asian people, and Māori are particularly heavy users of amphetamines.
+Māori and Europeans tend to be more frequent users than Pasifika or Asian people, and Māori are particularly heavy users of amphetamines.

 The rise of drug-taking from the 1960s produced a legal response.
 The Narcotics Act 1965 implemented a United Nations convention distinguishing between dealing and possession, and included cocaine and hallucinogens such as LSD and mescaline.
 Ten years later the Misuse of Drugs Act 1975 prohibited the manufacture, import, supply or possession of a controlled drug and provided for three classes of drugs – A (a very high risk of harm), B (a high risk) and C (a moderate risk).
 Penalties were imposed accordingly and in 1979 deterrent penalties for dealing drugs were increased.